 SharpSpring will meet its obligations for dispute resolution and enforcement through enrollment with JAMS for alternative dispute resolution and agreeing to cooperate with the FTC and the U.S. Department of Commerce.
-SharpSpring will cooperate with any EEA Supervisory Authority or the Swiss Data Protection Authority, as may be necessary.
+SharpSpring will cooperate with any EEA Supervisory Authority, United Kingdom Supervisory Authority, or the Swiss Data Protection Authority, as may be necessary.
 If SharpSpring is subject to any enforcement effort, it will cooperate quickly and fully.

 Individuals are encouraged to raise any complaint they may have with SharpSpring by sending it to the attention of email@example.com before proceeding to alternative dispute resolution.
 SharpSpring will respond to a Data Subject promptly and in any case within 45 days from receipt of a complaint.

 SharpSpring will provide data subjects with means to exercise choice and opt-out of the collection of the Personal Data as provided by applicable law.

 M. Travel Information.